spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 For health packs we will do the latter, so that when the game begins there will already be health packs in pre-defined locations.

-### Editing snapshot generation
+### Edit snapshot generation

-The **SpatialOS menu** option in the Unity editor include an item **"Generate FPS Snapshot"**.
-This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.
+The **SpatialOS menu** option in the Unity Editor include an item **"Generate FPS Snapshot"**.
+This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity Editor.
 We will now modify the snapshot generation logic to add a `HealthPack` entity to our snapshot.

 Within the `SnapshotMenu` class, add a new method that will contain logic for adding health pack entities to the snapshot object: